-How is valrubicin given?
+How is Valstar given?

-Valrubicin is injected directly into the bladder using a catheter inserted into the urethra (the tube for passing urine out of your bladder).
-You will receive this medication in a clinic or hospital setting.
+Valstar is injected directly into the bladder using a catheter inserted into the urethra (the tube for passing urine out of your bladder).
+A healthcare provider will give you this medicine, usually once per week for 6 weeks.

-Valrubicin is usually given once per week for 6 weeks.
-This medicine is usually mixed into a solution that amounts to about 2.6 ounces (1/3 cup).
+Valstar is usually given in a solution that amounts to about 2.5 ounces (1/3 cup).
 This entire amount is injected into the bladder and should be held in for 2 hours.
-Avoid using the bathroom for at least 2 hours after valrubicin is placed in your bladder.
+Avoid using the bathroom during this time.

 Tell your doctor if you have trouble holding in the medicine for the full 2 hours.